naparuba/tanuki-www/content/pages/docs/agent/encryption.md

 # Encryption

-The Consul agent supports encrypting all of its network traffic.
+The XXX agent supports encrypting all of its network traffic.
 The exact method of this encryption is described on the [encryption internals page](/docs/internals/security.html).
 There are two seperate systems, one for gossip traffic and one for RPC.